GambitKZ/RssFeeder/README.md

 # Summary

-I just wanted an App that build RSS for me.
+I have an E-book that don't syncronize with the PC's browser, bot works fine with the RSS.
+So I will use this feature, saving necessary articles in Azure Table to read them from the E-book.

 Build on "https://github.com/jasontaylordev/CleanArchitecture" Template.

-Plan to use the "https://github.com/ardalis/CleanArchitecture/" for it's "SharedCore" idea.
+Also used the "https://github.com/ardalis/CleanArchitecture/" for it's "SharedCore" idea.

-First - implement MVP to understand what do I want.

 ## Plan